hmatuschek/qdmr/doc/reveng/hytera/packetformat.md

     - Only set on responses, incrementing by 1 for each response.
     - 0x0000 on requests.
   - Total length of packet including headers etc. 16bit big endian.
-  - CRC computed over complete packet
+  - CRC computed over complete packet, LE
   - Optional content, not present in command request and responses.

 ### CRC